 -

-Electrolyte viscosity and ionic conductivity: Higher temperature reduces viscosity and increases ionic conductivity, which increases Li⁺ transport rates and reduces cell polarization during formation.
+Electrolyte viscosity and ionic conductivity: Higher temperature reduces electrolyte viscosity and increases ionic conductivity, increasing Li⁺ transport rates and reducing cell polarization during formation.

 -

-Electrode diffusion kinetics: Elevated temperature increases Li diffusion within active materials, shifting phase boundaries and causing phase-transition peaks to shift to lower voltage (left shift in dQ/dV).
+Electrode diffusion kinetics: Elevated temperature increases lithium diffusion within active materials, shifting phase boundaries and causing phase-transition peaks to shift to lower voltage (a left shift in the dQ/dV curve).

 -

-Interfacial chemical kinetics: Higher temperatures accelerate side-reactions and SEI dissolution, increasing gas production and modifying SEI composition toward inorganic-rich layers that are mechanically stiffer.
+Interfacial chemical kinetics: Higher temperatures accelerate side reactions and SEI dissolution, increasing gas production and shifting SEI composition toward inorganic-rich layers that are mechanically stiffer and less able to accommodate electrode volume change.

-Together, these effects explain why higher formation temperature generally reduces polarization and can improve some formation metrics, yet beyond an optimal range it degrades SEI mechanical integrity and increases swelling and irreversible side reactions.
+Together, these effects explain why higher formation temperature generally reduces polarization and can improve some formation-step metrics, yet beyond an optimal range it degrades SEI mechanical integrity and increases both cell swelling and irreversible side reactions.

 The in-situ volume data show a clear trend: higher formation temperature leads to earlier and larger volume increases.
-Excessive formation temperature also correlates with stronger gas evolution and sharper early phase peaks in the dQ/dV curves, particularly above 55°C. Because overly high formation temperatures accelerate volatile component loss and damage SEI structure, the industry commonly adopts 45°C–70°C as a practical formation window that balances ionic transport, SEI quality and gas evolution control.
+Excessive formation temperature also correlates with stronger gas evolution and sharper early phase-transition peaks in the dQ/dV curves, particularly above 55°C. Because overly high formation temperature accelerates volatile electrolyte component loss and damages SEI film structure, the industry commonly adopts 45°C–70°C as a practical formation temperature window that balances ionic transport, SEI film quality, and gas evolution control for NCM523/graphite and similar cell chemistries.

 8. Practical recommendations for formation process control